SajindraDasuniM/Automatidata-ExploratoryDataAnalysis/README.md

 # Automatidata-ExploratoryDataAnalysis
-The goal of this project was to create a multiple linear regression to predict taxi fares for  New York City Taxi.
-Here only the EDA was considered.
+The goal of this project was to perform EDA before creating the multiple linear regression model to predict taxi fares for  New York City Taxi.
+Sample dataset was used.